“Can I get six-pack abs by rowing?”

 - It helps you get rid of the extra fat that has been accumulating with excessive food or lack of proper exercise.
 Once you have worked your way through the fat, the abs will shine out.

-- The rowing is one of the most effective ways of developing strong abdominal muscles.
+- Rowing is one of the most effective ways of developing strong abdominal muscles.
 Since you are getting rid of the fat and building strong abdominal muscles – what else do you need for a toned stomach?

 - Each rowing stroke (when done rightly) puts to use all the core muscles of your body, including your stomach – and hence, helps in toning it to an ideal shape.